evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 VOYAH FREE has an all-wheel drive system supported by two motors, one on each axle.

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 118 mm, and the max is 213 mm.
+The minimum ground clearance is 118 mm, and the maximum is 213 mm.

 ### Brakes